tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

     The offramp is experimental.

-This offramp assumes that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` been exported to the execution environment and it has been configured to point to a valid non-expired service account token json file.
+This offramp assumes that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` has been exported to the execution environment and it has been configured to point to a valid non-expired service account token json file.

 Supported configuration options are: